Special Meal Accommodation

 - Impairment and how it restricts the child's diet,

 - Explanation of what must be done to accommodate the disability,

 If we do not receive a medical statement from a recognized medical authority, we will be unable to provide a substitution.
 Medical statements completed by parents or guardians will not be accepted.
 It is necessary to have only one statement on file.
 A new statement is not required each year unless the student's needs change.

 Students with milk allergies may receive soy milk for no additional cost.

-For questions regarding Special Diets, please contact Robyn Douglas, Nutrition Coordinator, at email@example.com.
+For questions regarding Special Diets, please contact us at firstname.lastname@example.org.